BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2023-05-22-May_Newsletter.markdown

 The evenings presentation was on *Recreation Around Water*.
 Instead of the usual presentation, we ran through quite a few images where, as a group, we decided on possible settings used by the photographer, possible equipment used, and then a critique on the images presented.

-This seemed to go well and great to see that everyone had been paying attention to the last several months of presentations and that we felt as a group that we had pretty much got to grips with the techniques, and applied the knowledge that we'd aquired and think that we could of improved quite a few of the imgages.
+This seemed to go well and great to see that everyone had been paying attention to the last several months of presentations and that we felt as a group that we had pretty much got to grips with the techniques, and applied the knowledge that we'd acquired and think that we could of improved quite a few of the images.

 <p class="prog-SubDesc">Members receive a copy of the presentation in the club newsletter.</p>